Polycystic ovary syndrome (PCOS) is the most common endocrine disorder affecting young women

 3. Thyroid & Other Rule-Out Tests

-✔ TSH (Thyroid-Stimulating Hormone) – Hypothyroidism can mimic PCOS symptoms like weight gain, irregular cycles, and hair loss.
+TSH (Thyroid-Stimulating Hormone) – Hypothyroidism can mimic PCOS symptoms like weight gain, irregular cycles, and hair loss.
+In pure PCOS these are normal.

-✔ 17-Hydroxyprogesterone (17-OHP) – Rules out congenital adrenal hyperplasia (CAH), a condition that can mimic PCOS.
+17-Hydroxyprogesterone (17-OHP) – Rules out congenital adrenal hyperplasia (CAH), and non-classicla adrenal hyperplaisa which is due to 21-hydroxylase deficiency, both conditions that mimic PCOS.
+Generally normal or mildly elevated in PCOS.

 Advanced PCOS Tests for a Deeper Look